LOINC helps providers and payers speak the same language

-Similarly, the attachment codes in LOINC can be easily located in the online LOINC search application, which uses is the same search syntax as that of RELMA.
-This powerful search syntax can search on keywords anywhere in the LOINC records or with a particular field.
+The attachment codes in LOINC can be easily located in search.loinc.org, which uses is the same search syntax as RELMA.
+This powerful search syntax can find keywords anywhere in the LOINC records or witinh a particular field.

-Actually, you can just follow this link to run the query above on search.loinc.org.
+You can follow this link to run the above query on search.loinc.org.

 Similarly, to search for all of the terms that can be used in attachment requests for additional information, you could enter this query:

-Or, you could follow this link to run the query above.
+Follow this link to run the above query.

 Similar to RELMA, the rows in the search results grid of the online search application can be highlighted and then exported to a CSV file.